-The cabinets in our kitchen (and bathroom too!) were an off white when we moved in and I would only settle for straight up bright white.
-My husband argued that it wasn’t worth the trouble, but I knew better.
-Painting the cabinets – though just a shade lighter and a sizable amount of work – was completely 100% worth it.
+The cabinets in our kitchen (and bathroom too!) were an off-white color when we moved in.
+Painting the cabinets white – though just a shade lighter and a sizable amount of work – was completely 100% worth it.
 It instantly cleaned things up.

 The trouble with these was that they had oil-based paint on them.
-Originally, low-VOC-hippy-me had given in and was going to paint with an oil based white (it was hard to find, but I tracked some down and even purchased it).
-But one day it dawned on me that oil based paint yellows over time.
-If I wanted a crisp long lasting white, that was a waste of time.
-Latex it was.
+Originally, low-VOC-hippy-me had given in and was going to repaint with an oil based white both for the ease of oil over oil and for the long term durability (it was hard to find, but I tracked some down and even purchased it).
+But then it dawned on me that oil based paint yellows over time – especially pronounced in the color white!
+If I wanted a crisp long lasting white, oil was a waste of time.
+Latex it was, unfortunately.
 It required a bit more steps but I’m so happy to have a bright white kitchen.
-After a ton of research and talking to every paint person who works at Home Depot and some previous experience (failures) in this department, here is the process we came up with:
+After a ton of research and talking to every paint person who works at Home Depot and some previous experience (failures) in this department, here is the process we used:

 1. Test the surface to see if its oil based paint.
 Luckily the previous owners were meticulous and left us a little notebook full of all paint formulas on every surface of this house.
-Man, they are the best.
-But I tested anyways.
-We used a Q-tip dipped in mineral spirits.
+But I tested anyways with a Q-tip dipped in mineral spirits.
 Dab it on the painted surface.
 If the paint comes off on your Q-tip, its latex.
 If it’s unaffected, its oil-based.
 (Do this in an inconspicuous place if you aren’t sure you are going to paint over it soon…it will leave a noticeable change in color/finish on latex paint.)

 2. Remove cabinetry doors and set up in a separate workspace.

 3. Tape off everything and completely cover surfaces that won’t be painted.
-I covered our counters and floors with plastic.
-Prep work is a boring necessity.
+I covered our counters and floors.

 5. Sand the heck out of everything.
+(Only after testing for lead paint and getting a negative!!!)
 Mask up again.
 Things are going to get ridiculously dusty.

 6. Tack rag every surface diligently.
 And then do it again.
 And again.
 Wear gloves to avoid be covered in sticky paint dust.